SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 > [!IMPORTANT]
 > All keys listed above are mandatory.

-All events associated with the same session must be assigned the same `session_id`.
+All events associated with the same session **MUST** be assigned the same `session_id`.
 The `data` format associated with each event type is described in more detail below.

 ## Start Event `data`

-An event with the name `START` must be sent to signal the start of a playback session.
+An event with the name `START` **MUST** be sent to signal the start of a playback session.
 This event conveys important static context information and is therefore required, no matter playback successfully starts or not:

-- Success: The `START` event must be sent when the player is ready to play.
+- Success: The `START` event **MUST** be sent when the player is ready to play.
-- Failure: The `START` event must be sent immediately before an `ERROR` event describing the reason for the failure.
+- Failure: The `START` event **MUST** be sent immediately before an `ERROR` event describing the reason for the failure.

 The associated event data dictionary supports the following keys: